 Conflict increases the vulnerability of those who are already vulnerable, especially children.
 A child needs a family and a community that provide a nurturing and protective environment.
 Conflicts, however, spare no one.
 Most children experience armed conflict as civilians, and as such are often exposed to acts of violence.
 They are often the witnesses of atrocities committed against their relatives - such acts include death or injury from indiscriminate attacks and mine explosions, but also direct assaults.
 They are themselves sometimes forced to commit atrocities against their relatives or other members of their own communities.
 In addition, many children are killed, wounded or imprisoned, torn from their families, compelled to flee or left without even an identity.
 As dependents, the loss of a father, mother or otherwise of the family's main breadwinner may have more than a psychological impact.
 It is not unusual for very young children to be propelled into adult roles.
 They become heads of families, taking care of and protecting younger siblings and also adult family members.
-Destitution and the loss of close relatives may force young girls into early marriages or prostitution.
+Destitution and the loss of close relatives may force young girls into early marriage or prostitution.
 A young breadwinner may seek to join an armed group just to survive.
 Other children are forcibly recruited.
-Often unarmed, they are used by fighting forces in a large variety of roles such as cooks, porters, messengers, spies, human mine detectors or for sexual purposes.
+Often unarmed, they are used by armed forces or armed groups in a large variety of roles, for example as cooks, porters, messengers, spies, human mine detectors or for sexual purposes.
 Child trafficking, for purposes such as unlawful adoption and forced labour, may also increase during armed conflict, especially when boys and girls are deprived of the protection of their parents and other relatives.
-Furthermore, the disruption or collapse of public services as a result of armed conflict or other situations of violence can restrict children's access to health care and education during the fighting and long after it has ceased.
+Armed conflict and other situations of violence impact heavily on children's access to education.
+Because of the insecurity, children may be forced to go without schooling for extended periods of time.
+Schools may come under attack, often resulting in their destruction; teachers and students are sometimes directly targeted, wounded and killed.
+Likewise, the disruption or collapse of public services restrict children's access to health care and other basic services, during the fighting and long after it has ceased.